 Thanks to the Michigan State Alumni Network, during their time in San Francisco, SKOOP was able to give a pitch at Microsoft M12 Ventures located inside of the Twitter Headquarters.
 Cooper gave a compelling pitch, highlighting the vision behind SKOOP to many industry leaders and possible investors.

 Cooper said, “It’s every entrepreneurs dream to make it out to the Bay Area and pitch on the big stage.
 Pitching to Microsoft M12 Ventures, MSU Alumni, and investors inside of the Twitter HQ was truly a dream come true.”

 Cooper and Klar continued to make valuable connections throughout their time in San Francisco.
 Additionally, since their return to East Lansing, the SKOOP team has maintained the network they obtained at TechCrunch Disrupt and are actively communicating with interested investors and possible collaborators.

 SKOOP would like the thank the Burgess Institute for entrepreneurship and innovation, MSU Broad School of Business, and The Hatch for supporting their trip to San Francisco.
 The SKOOP team is looking forward to sharing more of their exciting experiences in the near future!

-WE are living through a critical time that demands WE each take a step backward so WE can all move forward.
+WE ARE THE SOLUTION.
+WE are living through a critical time that demands WE each take a step backward wo WE can all move forward.
 Last week, our team took a big step back.
-Monday morning was the beginning of our 3rd week of working remotely, I posed a crucial question to the team:“WHAT CAN...
+Monday morning was the beginning of our 3rd week of working remotely, I posed a crucial question...